 Of the above considerations the most dangerous can be inaccurate forecasting.
 It can also be one of the hardest to measure.
-Benchmarking only against last year or even last month is common, but can also be irresponsible.
-Historical forecasting should play a part of the equation, but not all of it.
+Benchmarking only against last year or even last month is common, but of it.
 Forecasted economic trends in the industry, new markets, volatile costs of raw materials, declining markets and how the OEM is able to address these should all play into forecasting what the company will require from its suppliers.
 And of course, this information should be shared with trusted vendors to allow them to effectively manage their forecasting so everyone remains stable and profitable.